Credit Bureau Collection Services CBCS Collection Complaints?

 The harassing company pays our fees.

-Credit Bureau Collection Services is a legitimate collection agency founded in 1948 in Columbus, OH and incorporated in 1997.
+They’re legit. strong>Credit Bureau Collection Services is a legitimate collection agency founded in 1948 in Columbus, OH and incorporated in 1997.
 According to the Better Business Bureau (BBB), alternate business names include The Credit Bureau of Columbus, Inc. and CBC Companies.
 Their website indicates their headquarters is located in Jacksonville, FL.
 According to Buzzfile, CBCS generates an annual revenue estimated at $16.3 million and employs a staff estimated at 50 people at its headquarters location.